goergen95/sensorbox-docu/_drafts/Assembly2.md

 - 1x jumpercable M-F red
 - 1x jumpercable M-F black

-### Drilling holes
+### 1.1 Drilling holes and attachments

-First drill the holes for the hinges (with stencil from set, outter holes).
-Hint: first use 5mm drill (fit in stencil) and than use 6mm drill to expand the holes.
-Install hinges.
-Than drill the holes for the sensors on front of the containment box with stencil """X""".
-Further drill the holes for the rolls on the sides with stencil """X""" (3,5 mm drill).
+First drill the holes for the hinges with the template from the hinge set at the backside of the containment box.
+Use a 5mm drill which fit in template and than use a 6mm drill to expand the holes.
+Install the hinges with the given screws included in the set.
+Then drill the holes for the sensors on the front of the containment box with template """X""".
+Further drill the holes with 3,5 mm drill for the rolls on the sides using template """X""" .

-At least drill the holes for the suspension cable with stencil """X"""" (4mm drill).
-Insert the rope in both holes.
-Form a triangle with both parts 40cm long and fix the ropes with glue.
-Hint: make sure the holes are sealed completely.
+At least drill the holes for the suspension cable with 4mm drill and template """X"""" .
+Insert the rope in both holes and and fix the ropes with glue.
+The rope should be at least 80 cm long outside the containment box.
+Make sure the glue seals off the drill holes completely.

+Paste the two cable tie sockets in the inner left side of the containment box and connect them with the 30 cm rope.
+Fix the rope with double knot.

-### Attach Rolls
+### 1.2 Attach Rolls

-Use M4x16 raised countersunk-head screws with washer from inside to attach the roll and secure with a safty nut from outside but dont tighten it.
-Use instant glue under the washers and safty nuts than finally tighten the screws and nuts to assure waterresistenz.
+Use the six M4x16 raised countersunk-head screws with washers from inside the containment box to attach the six rolls and secure them with the six safety nuts from outside.
+Use instant glue under the washers and safty nuts and finally tighten the screws and nuts to ensure water-resistance.

-### Install Raspy Pie and Power
+### 1.3 Install Raspy Pi and Power

-Use M4x12 screws to attatch the Raspymount to the containment box (the 4 sockets should be on the right side).
-Attach the coolers on the Raspy Pie.
-Put the raspy on the sockets (USB Ports to the right side) and fix it with C2,9x13 screws.
+Use the four M4x12 screws to attach the Raspberry Pie mounting plate to the containment box.
+Then paste the heat sinks on the Raspberry Pie.
+Further put the Raspberry Pie on the sockets of the Raspberry Pie mounting plate with the USB-ports pointing to the right side and fix it with the four C2,9x13 screws.

-Paste the board on the bottom side of the Raspymount and connect it with the jumper-cables, red for + / black for -.
-Hint: leave 6 ports on the right out.
+Take one +/- part from the Breadboard and paste it on the bottom side of the Raspberry Pie mounting plate and connect it with the jumper-cables: red for (+) and black for (-).

-Paste duolock tape on the inner side of the cover (schablonna """X"2") and on the powerbank and  attatch the wirelesscharger on the powerbank.
-Connect the USB Powercable to the Raspy.
+Paste Duallock-tape on the inner side of the cover using template """X""""  and on the backside of  the Powerbank.
+Attach the wireless charger on the Powerbank and connect the USB-power-cable to the Raspberry Pie.
+Put the Powerbank on the inner side of the containment box cover.

-To start the Raspy Pie just connect the Powercable to the Powerbank.
-The Powerbank can be mounted in the correct position for wireless charging by the duolock.

-## Sensor Preperation
+## 2. Sensor Preparation

-### Lux-Microclimate-Sensor-Tower (LMST) (bis V1.1)
+### 2.1 Lux-Microclimate-Sensor-Tower (LMST) (bis V1.1)

-- 1x Temperature Sensor
+- 1x Temperature sensor
-- 1x Lux-Sensor
+- 1x Lux-sensor
-- 1x coverslip 25x25mm
+- 1x Cover-slip 25x25mm
-- 1x MST Cover (3d Part)
+- 1x MST-cover (3d Part)
-- 4x MST Lamella (3d Part)
+- 4x MST-lamella (3d Part)
-- 1x MST Bottom (3d Part)
+- 1x MST-bottom (3d Part)
-- 3x jumper cables Female in blue, yellow, violet
+- 3x Jumper-cables female/female in blue, yellow, violet
-- 3x jumper cables (despite if M of F, just need the cable) in blue, yellow, violet
+- 3x Jumper-cables male/female in blue, yellow, violet
-- 4x jumper cables Male in white, brown, black, red
-- 4x jumper cables (despite if M of F, just need the cable) in white, brown, black, red
+- 8x Jumper-cables male/female in white, brown, black, red

+First the jumper-cables need to be lengthen.
+Therefore connect the jumper-cables in each color with  female to male.

-First lenghening each jumper cable (by color).
-Therefor connet both cables and braze them.
-Connect the long cables to the Sensors and braze them.
-Hint: Use heat-shrink tubings to seal the cables form wetness.
+Alternatively the jumper-cables can be connected by soldering to improve durability.
+Here heat-shrink tubings are recommended to seal the cables form wetness.

+Connect the lengthened jumper-cables to the Lux- and Temperature-sensor.

-Insert the Lux-Sensor in the mount on the MST cover.
-Hint: the jumpercables should be connected an soldered before.
-Paste the coverslip on the mounted Lux-Sensor .
-Ensure that the glue (glue-gun) is sealing the space between the coverslip and the mount and .
-Hint: cut some grooves in the cooled off glue to secure that water can drain.
+Insert the Lux-Sensor in the mount on the MST-cover and paste the cover-slip on the mounted Lux-sensor .
+Ensure that the glue (glue-gun) is sealing the space between the cover-slip and the mount.
+Cut some grooves in the cooled off glue to ensure that water can drain.

-Connect all MST Lamellas to the MST cover and lead the jumper cables through the holes.
+Connect all MST-lamellas to the MST cover and lead the jumper cables through the holes.

-Paste the Temperature Sensor on the inner side of the mount plate in the MST bottom.
+Paste the Temperature-sensor on the inner side of the mount plate in the MST-bottom and connect it to the MST-lamellas while leading the cables trough the holes.

-### CMPT Cheap-Microphone-(Tower) / EMPT Expansive-Mircophone-(Tower)

-CMPT bis V1.1
+### 2.2 Cheap-microphone-tower (CMPT)

+- 1x Mircophone cheap version

 Does not need any preparation.

-EMPT bis V1.1
+### 2.3 / Expensive-mircophone-tower (EMPT)

-- 1x Microphone expansive version
+- 1x Microphone expensive version
 - 1x  Soundcard
 - 1x  Soundcable

-Connect the soundcard to the Raspy Pie and attach the soundcabel.
+Connect the soundcard and the soundcable to the expensive microphone version.

-### Camera-Mount (CAM) (bis V1.1)
+### 2.4 Camera (CAM)

-- 1x Raspy Camera
+- 1x Raspberry Pie camera module
-- 1x 30cm Camera cable
+- 1x 30cm camera-cable
-- 1x Cameramount (3d Part)
+- 1x Camera-mount (3d part)
-- 1x coverslip 25x25mm
+- 1x Cover-slip 25x25mm

-connect the cameracable to the Raspy Camera and put it into the cameramaount.
-Close the cap on the backside and paste the coverslip on the front.
-Ensure that the glue (glue-gun) is sealing the space between the coverslip and the cameramount.
-Hint: cut some grooves in the cooled off glue to secure that water can drain if the camera is adjusted flat.
+First connect the 30cm camera-cable to the Raspberry Pie camera module and put it into the Camera-mount.
+Then close the cap on the backside and paste the cover-slip on the front.
+Ensure that the glue (glue-gun) is sealing the space between the cover-slip and the Camera-mount.
+Finally cut some grooves in the cooled off glue to ensure that water can drain if the camera is adjusted horizontally.

-### Realtime-Clock (RTC)
+### 2.5 Real-time-clock (RTC)

-- 1x Realtime-Clock
+- 1x Real-time-clock
-- 4x jumper cables F-F (red, black, yellow, blue)
+- 4x Jumper-cables female/female in red, black, yellow, blue
-- 1x pin header with 4 Pins
+- 1x Pin-header with 4 pins

-Braze the Pin header to the realtime-Clock and connect the jumpercables.
+Braze the Pin-header to the Real-time-clock and connect the jumper-cables.

-### Hall-Sensors
+### 2.6 Hall-sensors

+- 2x Hall-sensor

-- 2x Hall Sensor
+- 4x Jumper-cable male/female 2x red, 2x black

-- 4x jumper cable M-F (2xred, 2xblack)

-- 2x jumper cable F-F (1x orange, 1x green)
+- 2x Jumper-cable female/female 1x orange, 1x green

-Connect the jumper cables and adjust the sensitivity by turning the adjusting screw on top of the sensors.
-Hint: use a magnet to test if the sensor reacts.
+Connect the Jumper-cables and adjust the sensitivity by turning the adjusting-screw on top of the sensors.
+Use a magnet to test the reaction: The Hall-sensors lamp should glow if it senses a magnetic field